Concordium Price Down 1.6% This Week (CCD)

-Concordium (CCD) traded down 0.3% against the US dollar during the 24-hour period ending at 8:00 AM ET on October 2nd.
-Concordium has a total market cap of $33.69 million and $392,280.50 worth of Concordium was traded on exchanges in the last 24 hours.
-During the last week, Concordium has traded down 1.6% against the US dollar.
-One Concordium coin can now be bought for $0.0034 or 0.00000006 BTC on popular exchanges.
+Concordium (CCD) traded 0.1% higher against the U.S. dollar during the one day period ending at 0:00 AM E.T. on October 4th.
+During the last seven days, Concordium has traded down 1.6% against the U.S. dollar.
+Concordium has a total market capitalization of $33.53 million and $401,027.67 worth of Concordium was traded on exchanges in the last day.
+One Concordium coin can now be purchased for about $0.0034 or 0.00000005 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.